menu icon

 raw seasoned whole duck on a sheet pan stuffed with lemon and herbs

-How to Smoke Duck
+How to Smoke a Duck

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.